Côte d'ivoire Country Commercial Guide

 Selling to the Government

 For projects financed by multilateral lending institutions, such as the World Bank and the African Development Bank, BNETD usually acts as an executing agency representing the ministry involved.
-There is a charge for the bid documents, which are normally in French.
+There is a charge for the bid documents, which are generally in French.
 Government payments are centralized through the Banque Nationale d’Investissement (BNI), which acts as the government’s bank.

 Financing Projects